-Majority of the archive collections are unprocessed; thus, many materials may be inaccessible and with duplication restrictions.
+The majority of the archive collection is unprocessed; thus, many materials may be inaccessible and have duplication restrictions.
 Researchers are required to contact the Library & Archives.

-The Library reserves the right to restrict access to archive materials based on the condition of the material and restrictions directed by donors, Pueblo communities.
+The library reserves the right to restrict access to archive materials based on the condition of the material and restrictions directed by donors and/or Pueblo communities.

 - Please call prior to your appointment to allow adequate time for materials to be retrieved and examined.

 - Researchers must comply with all Library Policies.
-Food, drinks, and use of cells phones are prohibited in the library.
+Food, drinks, and use of cell phones are prohibited in the library.

 - Pencil, notebook, and/or laptop are allowed.
 Pen use is prohibited.
-All personal belongings, such as coats, purses, backpack, fanny packs, and briefcases are to be placed in lockers by the entrance of the library.
+All personal belongings such as coats, purses, backpacks, fanny packs, and briefcases are to be placed in lockers by the entrance of the library.
 Locks are available at the reference desk.

-- Researchers are allowed 2 boxes and are permitted to use one box and one folder at a time.
-Documents must be kept in order to which you access them.
+- Researchers are allowed two boxes and are permitted to use one box and one folder at a time.
+Documents must be kept in the order which you access them.

 - Duplication of archival materials by use of cell phones is not permitted.
-All archival materials require special permission and are evaluated by a case-by-case basis.
+All archival materials require special permission and are evaluated on a case-by-case basis.
 Please see Reference Desk.